-- On February 22, 2017, the Marine Environmental Protection Division will convene a customer service meeting and marine invasive species program reporting workshop.
+- On March 23, 2017, the Marine Environmental Protection Division will convene a customer service meeting and Marine Invasive Species Program reporting workshop.
 The agenda includes information about proposed regulations, reporting forms and ballast water management compliance.
-The meeting is from 8:00 a.m. to 3:30 p.m. at the Shell Refinery Clubhouse in Martinez, California.
+The meeting is from 9:00 a.m. to 3:30 p.m. at Banning's Landing Community Center in Wilmington, California.

 Updates on regulations, statutes, stakeholder communications, technical advisory groups, and legislation.

 - Vessel Fee Increased to $1,000 Effective April 1, 2017.
 On December 6, 2016, the Commission approved regulations that increased the fee paid by vessels with a qualifying voyage arrival at a California port.
 (See Public Resources Code, § 71215.)
 The fee was increased from $850 to $1,000.
 The Board of Equalization will begin collecting the increased fee on or after April 1, 2017.
 The fee is deposited into the Marine Invasive Species Control Fund and funds the state's Marine Invasive Species Program.

 - Invitation to comment on the development of amendments to regulations to implement and enforce California's ballast water discharge standards.
 Before initiating the formal rulemaking process, the Commission is holding an informal comment period from February 7 to March 24, 2017, to inform the amendments to regulations to implement the ballast water discharge standards and the development of protocols to assess vessel compliance (Article 4.7).

 - Proposed Modifications to Biofouling Management Regulations.
 The Commission is proposing modifications to the proposed amendments to regulations addressing biofouling management to minimize the transfer of nonindigenous species from vessels arriving at California ports (Article 4.8).